aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3b_Advanced_VPC_Networking/VPNS.md

   * Latency considerations - inconsistent, public internet
   * Hourly cost, GB out cost, data cap (on premises)
   * Can be used as a backup for Direct Connect.
-  * Can be used ontop of Direct Connect for security, providing encryption.
+  * Can be used on top of Direct Connect for security, providing encryption.